ExpressLRS/ExpressLRS/README.md

     - [DIY Nano CCG RX](https://github.com/AlessandroAU/ExpressLRS/tree/master/PCB/2400MHz/RX_CCG_Nano) (Full Support, CRSF Nano Pinout, STM32 Based)
     - [DIY Nano Ceramic RX](https://github.com/AlessandroAU/ExpressLRS/tree/master/PCB/2400MHz/RX_Nano_Ceramic) (Full Support, CRSF Nano Footprint, WiFi Updating, Built in antenna)

-**For a more exhaustive list refer to the Wiki's [Supported Hardware](https://github.com/AlessandroAU/ExpressLRS/wiki/Supported-Hardware) Page**
+**For a more exhaustive list refer to the [Supported Hardware](https://github.com/AlessandroAU/ExpressLRS/wiki/Supported-Hardware) page on the wiki**

 ## Long Range Competition
 One of the most frequently asked questions that gets asked by people who are interested in, but haven't yet tried ELRS is "How far does it go, and at what packet rate?"